pret/pokeheartgold/docs/Code_Decompilation.md

 If you're confused about what an instructions means, Google or any other search engine are your friends.
 Don't be afraid to ask for help in the #asm2c-help channel either, just make sure to provide your code when you do.

-And if you use decomp.me to work in, please remember to include `#pragma thumb on` at the top of your code, as otherwise you will be comparing an ARM instruction set to decomp.me's THUMB target
+And if you use decomp.me to work in, please remember to include `#pragma thumb on` at the top of your code, as otherwise you will be comparing an ARM instruction set to decomp.me's THUMB target.
 (See [How to see nonmatching code sections](How_to_see_nonmatching_code_sections.md) for more info)